-Pertussis, commonly known as whooping cough, is a very serious disease - especially for newborns - which causes severe coughing spells that can cause difficulty breathing, vomiting and disturbed sleep.
-It can also lead to weight loss, incontinence and rib fractures.
-Up to 2 in 100 adolescents with whooping cough are hospitalized or have complications, which could include pneumonia or death.
+Pertussis, commonly known as whooping cough, is a severe disease, especially for newborns.
+Whooping cough causes extreme coughing spells that can cause difficulty breathing, vomiting and disturbed sleep.
+It can also lead to weight loss, incontinence and rib fractures in infants.
+Up to two in every 100 adolescents with whooping cough are hospitalized or have complications, which could include pneumonia or death.

 Given to pregnant women, the Tdap vaccination can protect newborn babies against whooping cough.
-Following a new study, the CDC recommends women get the Tdap vaccination during each pregnancy at 27 through 36 weeks, preferably in the earlier part of that period, to provide critical short-term protection to babies when they are most at risk for this life-threatening illness.
+The CDC recommends women get the Tdap vaccination during each pregnancy at 27 through 36 weeks, preferably in the earlier part of that period, to provide critical short-term protection to babies when they are most at risk for this life-threatening illness.
 This timing leads to the most transfer of protective antibodies from mothers to their babies.